 Ubuntu and Linux Mint are two popular Linux distros available in the Linux community.
 Ubuntu is a derivative of Debian, and on the other hand, Linux Mint is developed based on Ubuntu LTS.
 Though both the distros are quite an excellent choice for the newbie and support a wide range of modern devices, still there are some differences for which an array of users may want to compare as Linux Mint vs Ubuntu for digging out the right reasons to choose.
 Further just describing these distros, I would like to hit the bull of the deciding factor for making a comparison between Linux Mint vs Ubuntu.
-It helps you as new Linux users or users want to shift from Windows or MacOS and try to get a best OS alternative.
+It helps you as new Linux users or users want to shift from Windows or MacOS and try to get the best OS alternative.

 Linux Mint or Ubuntu, Which one is Better?